Tuesday, September 13, 2011

 The 1954 Pontiac Strato Streak was a four-door pillarless (no center post) hardtop.
 It was inspired by the European, Lancia.
 It was equipped with a straight-eight; 1954 was the final year of this engine.
 The fate of this car is unknown.

 When the 1954 Oldsmobile F-88 sold at Barrett-Jackson/Scottsdale several years ago, it created quite a stir among enthusiasts.
 Some believed it was the car shown on the 1954 GM Motorama circuit.
 In reality, it is not.
 It was not even completed by GM!
-This is what I call the fourth or three built.
 A body with its doors not even cut out along with enough parts to complete the car (with the exception of a Corvette frame and an engine/transmission) was sent to E.L.
 Cord of Cord automobile fame.
 He never built the car and it was subsequently owned by many individuals over the years until it was finally put together in the early 1990s.
-The pictured car is the third F-88; it was built for GM executive, Sherrod Skinner.
+The pictured car is an F-88s built for GM executive, Sherrod Skinner.
 Does it still exist?

 For the 1954 GM Motorama, two fiberglass dream cars with the Oldsmobile name were exhibited.
 This one is the Cutlass, a radical departure from the cars being sold at the time.
 Note its louvered backlight and tapered fastback roof.
 Another photograph of this car shows it with a Michigan state license plate so it was a running car.
 It is rumored to have been sold by GM.
 Does it still exist?

 The 1954 Cadillac El Camino (Spanish for "The Royal Highway") was a two-passenger luxury sports car.
 Cadillac would not field such a car until the '80s with the introduction of the Allante.
 The spirit of the El Camino lives on with the current Cadillac XLR.
 The El Camino was reportedly scrapped.